sakshamsrivastava0707/MovieSurferApp/README.md

 * CSS
 * Javascript: Standard ES6

+## ScreenShot
 ![Demo schema](./demoImage/movieScreenShot.PNG)
 ![Demo schema1](./demoImage/movieSurfer.PNG)

 ## Setup
+To run this project:
+* clone the repository :
-To run this project, install live extention on your favorite text-Editor and run it.
+* install live extention on your favorite text-Editor and run it.